 Hi everybody.
-I’m Matt Campbell and welcome to the 14th episode of the Wedding Songs Podcast.
-Today is April 13th, 2020 and I’m going to be talking about something a little bit different today, and that is Music Rights and music royalties, something that DJs have to consider for every public performance and that typically wedding couples don’t really think about.
+I’m Matthew Campbell and welcome to the 14th episode of the Wedding Songs Podcast.
+Today is April 13th, 2020 and I’m going to be talking about something a little bit different today, and that is Music Rights and music royalties.
+Something that DJs have to consider for every public performance and that typically wedding couples don’t really think about.

 Now let me just say that I’m not a lawyer and I don’t pretend to be a lawyer if you have any questions about any of this, be sure to talk to your lawyer because this is a debate inside of the DJ community.
 And so, it’s definitely a discussion you should have with your DJ if they are performing legitimately and as a professional DJ.

 Now when I consider record labels, I like comparing that to the big guys in the beer industry.
-You have MillerCoors and you also have Anheuser-Busch.
-Now what these companies have done, they’ve have started smaller craft beers themselves, but they have also bought out other smaller craft beers as well, companies like Four Peaks and Goose Island.
-But they also have their own brands as well like MillerCoors and Anheuser-Busch have Blue Moon, Michelob, and other brands as well.
+You have Miller/Coors and you also have Anheuser-Busch.
+Now what these companies have done, is they have started smaller craft beers themselves, but they have also bought out other smaller craft beers as well, companies like Four Peaks and Goose Island.
+But they also have their own brands as well like Miller/Coors and Anheuser-Busch have Blue Moon, Michelob, and other brands as well.
 The same thing goes for the record labels.

 There are smaller record labels that rely on the distribution of the larger labels, but there are also small labels that have no connection to the major labels, and those are true independent record labels.
 I just want to go ahead and point that out because a lot of people don’t understand the record labels and the power that they have.

 You may love a cover song that is being sung on YouTube, but the DJ doesn’t have legal rights to play that song or doesn’t have legal access to that song to play at your wedding.
-As I stated earlier, just because it’s a public performance where they’re getting paid to play music, they have to have contracts with companies like the SoundExchange, ASCAP, and BMI, so that way they can legally play this music.
+As I stated earlier because it’s a public performance where they’re getting paid to play music, they have to have contracts with companies like The SoundExchange, ASCAP, and BMI, so that way they can legally play this music.